Renting vs buying in the UK

 Equity and property value: Home ownership means every mortgage payment contributes to owning a greater slice of the property.
 Over time, as house prices rise, this stake becomes a tangible asset, holding the potential for profit upon selling.

-However, bear in mind that while as an owner you might want to add an extension or renovate the interior, your plans might still be limited by needing planning permission or observing neighbour's rights.
+However, bear in mind that while as an owner you might want to add an extension or renovate the interior, your plans might still be limited by needing planning permission or observing the neighbour's rights.

 Retirement and long-term commitment: With a purchased property, when the mortgage is fully paid off, monthly housing costs dramatically decrease.
-For many, this comes at retirement, reducing financial stress during years where steady income might lessen.
+For many, this comes at retirement, reducing financial stress during years when steady income might lessen.

-Personalise your home and garden: Owning a home paves the way for personalisation.
+Personalising your home and garden: Owning a home paves the way for personalisation.
 From garden landscapes to vibrant wall colours, homeowners can craft spaces without seeking anyone's permission.
 It's a canvas to express and mould.

 Drawbacks of owning

 Upfront and mortgage fees: Entering the property market often involves steep upfront costs.
-From the mortgage deposit to estate agent and legal fees to stamp duty (even for first time buyers), purchasing a home requires significant savings.
+From the mortgage deposit to estate agent and legal fees to stamp duty (even for first-time buyers), purchasing a home requires significant savings.

 Risks with falling property value: Although historically house prices trend upwards, negative equity remains a concern.
 If property prices fall, homeowners may find themselves owing more on their mortgage than the house's worth.